mpalii/atmega1284/01-avrdude/README.md

 ## 2. Fuses

-From the previous commands I found that valuse of low, high, and extended feuses are:
+From the previous commands I found that the values of low, high, and extended feuses are:
 - lfuse: 0x62;
 - hfuse: 0x99;
 - efuse: 0xff.